yutopio/dataexplorer-docs.ja-jp/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 // Create Auth Context for AAD (common or tenant-specific endpoint):
 AuthenticationContext authContext = new AuthenticationContext("AAD Authority URL");

-// Exchange your token for for Kusto token.
+// Exchange your token for a Kusto token.
 // You will need to provide your application's client ID and secret to authenticate your application var tokenForKusto = authContext.AcquireTokenAsync(
     "https://{serviceNameAndRegion}.kusto.windows.net",